psp-gen -pos <primary sequence file> -neg <control sequence file> [options]

 -maxw

-provides limits to psp-gen
+and -minw provides limits to psp-gen but

 the algorithm chooses one width to generate priors after scoring the